cambridge-cares/TheWorldAvatar/Agents/BuildingIdentificationAgent/README.md

 ## 2. Agent Routes

 The agent supports POST requests and is reachable at http://localhost:3838/buildingidentificationagent, where 3838 is the default port number used by stack manager.
 If another port number was specified when spinning up the stack, please replace 3838 with the specified port number.
-The agent provides a single endpoint at http://localhost:3838/buildingidentificationagent/run, which accepts the following POST request parameters :
+The agent provides a single endpoint at http://localhost:3838/buildingidentificationagent/run, which accepts the following POST request parameters.
+All the parameters except the first are optional :

+- ```coordinates```: The value of this parameter should be a 2D JSONArray containing the coordinates of the points to be matched.
-- ```maxDistance```: The maximum allowable distance between the centre of the matched building footprint and the factories' coordinates in meters.
+- ```maxDistance``` [Optional]: The maximum allowable distance between the centre of the matched building footprint and the specified coordinates in meters.
 If the nearest building is further than ```maxDistance```, the matching still takes place but a warning is printed in the Docker logs.
+The default value of this parameter is 100 meters.
-- ```dbName```: Name of the database in the stack from which to query the buildings data.
-This database must contain the buildings data in the 'citydb' schema.
+- ```srid``` [Optional]: An integer specifying the coordinate reference system of the input coordinates.
+The input coordinates will be converted to the SRID corresponding to the buildings data in the citydb schema as required.
-- ```namespace```: A namespace in the stack blazegraph containing the factories' coordinates, heat emissions and other data.

 The following is an example POST request :

 ```
-curl -X POST -H "Content-Type: application/json" -d '{"maxDistance":"100.0","dbName":"test","namespace":"sgbusinessunits"}'  "localhost:3838/buildingidentificationagent/run"
+curl -X POST -H "Content-Type: application/json" -d '{"maxDistance":"100.0","srid":"4326","coordinates":[[103.67455581177452, 1.2711156279472327], [103.68455581177452, 1.2611156279472327]]}'  "localhost:3838/buildingidentificationagent/run"
 ```

-Upon successful completion, the agent returns a JSON object indicating the number of factories queries from the Blazegraph namespace and the number of buildings matched.
-Both numbers should be equal.
-A table called 'factories' will be created in the 'citydb' schema of the user-specified database with the columns mentioned above.
-This table will create one record for each factory queried from the blazegraph namespace.
+Upon successful completion, the agent returns a JSONObject indicating the number of buildings matched and their corresponding ids.